 Have you built a landing page, but it is not bringing in the desired results to you?
-The most likely reason for this is that the landing page is not designed/optimized properly, due to which the customers are moving out quickly.
+The most probable reason for this is that the landing page is not designed/optimized properly, due to which the customers move out quickly.

 An ineffective landing page that does not bring you any conversion is as bad as having no landing page at all.
 You may have loads of traffic coming to your site but unless they convert, your business will not grow.